 - a.
-Refer readmission applicants determined not to meet the essential admissions, to an appropriate One-Stop Center, or other training/educational resource in his or her home community. - b.
-Keep clear documentation on file about the steps that were taken to inform, counsel, and refer the readmission applicant who was determined not to meet the EAR.
+Refer readmission applicants determined not to meet the EAR to an appropriate One-Stop Center, or other training/educational resource in his or her home community. - b.
+Keep clear documentation on file about the steps that were taken to inform, counsel, and refer the readmission applicant who was determined not to meet the Essential Admissions Requirements.